The Hartford Line connects New Haven, CT and Springfield, MA over a 62-mile route operated by CTrail / Amtrak, calling at 9 stations across 2 states.

 Route guide

 The Hartford Line is a commuter / regional service operated by CTrail / Amtrak.
 Trains run Hourly weekday service over 62 miles of mainline track between New Haven Union Station and Springfield Union Station, calling at 9 intermediate and terminal stations across 2 states.
-For background reading on the corridor, several archival route histories are available alongside the operator's own marketing pages.

 What to watch for: Quiet Connecticut River tributary country; the historic brownstone of Hartford visible from the platforms.